webplatform/docs/javascript/Array/length/index.md

 |LiveURL=http://code.webplatform.org/gist/9086506
 }}{{Single Example
 |Language=JavaScript
 |Description=This shows how to limit the number of items added into a shopping cart.
 The length property shortens the array cart to a length of 3 if the current length is larger than 3.
+The attributes of the '''length''' property are { Writable: true, Enumerable: false, Configurable: false }.
+So you can set the '''length''' property to extend or truncate an Array object at any time.
 |Code=var cart = ["bread", "cheese", "coffee"];

 cart.push("salad"); // length = 4